Proposal status: Closed

 What happens next

-The proposal is planned for construction in early 2023.
+Construction is planned for April to May 2023.
 We will update this webpage if there are any changes to the programme.

 Many respondents told us that better and safer crossing facilities were long overdue on this section of Main Highway.
 Many people commented on the dangerously high speeds along Main Highway.